 What is your predator load?
 It’s not just about coyote, bears, etc. What about people?
 Are you in an area were your goats are safe from people who want to steal them or hurt them?
 We are lucky in that regard.
+But what about neighborhood dogs, wild dogs, etc?
 While we don’t necessarily have a people problem, but we have a decent predator load.

 What do we have?
 Coyotes, bears, fox, and minx.
 Since we have mini Nubians, the fox and minx shouldn’t give us many problems.
 But they could be drawn to the property because of the chicken and ducks.
 Then they could find the goat kids.
 So they are something we prepare for.